 Best Headlamp for Winter Running: Petzl Iko Core ($105)

-Keeping a headlamp on when wearing a warm hat can be challenging, and we particularly like the Petzl Iko Core headlamp for winter running because of its unique structure.
-It easily fits over a hat, Buff, or even a helmet and is held in place with a silicone band rather than the traditional stretchy headband common to most headlamps.
+Keeping a headlamp on when wearing a warm hat can be challenging, and we particularly like the Petzl Iko Core headlamp for winter running because of its unique harness.
+It easily fits over a hat, Buff, or even a helmet and is held in place with a silicone band, rather than the traditional stretchy headband commonly found in most headlamps.
 Because it has a more solid skeleton, it also helps reduce pressure headaches and sore spots that can occur with other headlamps.

-With a maximum illumination of 500 lumens, which can reach 100 meters, it produces plenty of light for nearly all running applications.
+With a maximum setting of 500 lumen and a beam that can reach 100 meters, it produces plenty of light for nearly all running applications.
 The minimalist design is super lightweight.
 It is rechargeable but is also compatible with three AAA batteries.
 If you’re in a pinch, it will run for 100 hours on the lowest six-lumen setting or 2.5 hours on the highest 500-lumen setting.

 If you’re considering your options for lighting during the dark winter months, you might want to read our Best Running Headlamps guide, where we rate this as the best headlamp for trail running.

-Shop the Petzl Iko CoreBest Sunglasses for Winter Running: Smith Motive ($175-$185)
+Shop the Petzl Iko CoreBest Sunglasses for Winter Running: Rudy Project Propulse ($183 – $242)

-You can read more about the details of these sunglasses in our in-depth Smith Motive review.
+You can read more about these sunglasses in our in-depth Rudy Project Propulse review.

 The Importance of Layering When Running in the Cold

 When running in the cold, the most important part of staying safe and comfortable is appropriately managing your internal temperature under changing weather conditions and exertion levels.
 Staying warm while standing still in cold weather requires much more clothing than walking, and running requires even fewer layers.
-The best cold-weather running gear can help you maintain the correct internal temperature.
+In many cases, runners will wear too much when walking out the door, work up a sweat and get their insulating layers wet, and then get extremely cold.
+The best cold-weather running gear can help you maintain the correct internal temperature, minimizing sweating and maximizing warmth.

-The body is only about 25% efficient when it comes to using energy for muscle contractions, meaning that for every unit of energy used to contract a muscle, three units of energy release as heat.
-The faster we run, the more energy we use, and the more heat gets created, making us warmer.
-Having layers, like the Janji Rover Merino Hoody midlayer, to take off during a run can help maintain a steady body temperature as you warm up.
+The body is only about 25% efficient when it comes to using energy for muscle contractions, meaning that for every unit of energy used to contract a muscle, three units of energy are released as heat.
+The faster we run, the more energy we use, and the more heat is created.
+Having layers, like the Janji Rover Merino Hoodie midlayer, to take off during a run can help maintain a steady body temperature as you warm up.
 Conversely, if you’ve done some strenuous efforts and are doing a cool-down jog, you’ll want to have extra layers to put on to compensate for your body generating less heat and cooling off.

 Layers are also essential to protect against changing weather conditions.
-Temperatures can drop drastically during the winter and become dangerous if you don’t have extra layers.
-An additional layer, like the Patagonia Airshed Pro Pullover, is an excellent insurance policy against rapidly deteriorating weather conditions.
+Temperatures can drop drastically during the winter, and conditions can become dangerous if you don’t have extra layers.
+An additional insulating layer, like the Patagonia Airshed Pro Pullover, is an excellent insurance policy against rapidly deteriorating weather conditions.
+Oftentimes, cold and wet rain can create the most dangerous conditions, even if it’s not below freezing, and a good rain jacket, like The North Face Summit Series Superior Futurelight Jacket, is important to have if there is precipitation in the forecast.

 Safety Considerations When Choosing Cold Weather Running Gear